 Munchausen Syndrome is a psychological disorder that causes people to feign illness for attention.
 They often do this by poisoning themselves or hurting themselves in order to actually appear to have symptoms.

 In some cases they'll even go so far as to involve other people, making them sick in order to capitalize on the attention of taking care of a sick child.
-This is called Munchausen's by Proxy.
-For all the details, see ThatOtherWiki
+This is called Munchausen by Proxy.
+For all the details, see ThatOtherWiki.
+Munchausen by Internet is for someone who exaggerates or fakes various conditions and illnesses online for money, sympathy, or just to be a troll.

 Hollywood has taken this syndrome and exaggerated it to the point of absurdity at times.
 It's common to see it show up in medical detective shows and Lifetime movies.